LIDW24 – Quinn Emanuel A Judicious look at AI

 AI in International Disputes Practice: Breaking Ground or Old Hat?

-Yet, international arbitration practitioners have relied upon tools powered by other forms of artificial intelligence (AI) for many years.
+Yet, international arbitration practitioners have relied upon tools and arbitration management software powered by other forms of artificial intelligence (AI) for many years.
 Indeed, in an era marked by Big Data and an increasingly complex dispute resolution ecosystem encompassing broad document disclosure and evidentiary collection, the work of arbitration practitioners would be impossible to manage without AI.

 Managing and Producing Documents in the Age of Big Data